EYFS: Our Lady of Walsingham

 Children explore colour, shape, texture, form and space through a range of activities in art, music, dance, stories and imaginative play.
 We provide them with opportunities to express and communicate their ideas and feelings.

-Reception Curriculum Newsletter- Spring 2
+Reception Curriculum Newsletter- Autumn 1

 EYFS Development Matters Document